kayanme/Pager/Docs/programming model.md

 ### Plain image.

-You can use this option to access a page like a whole an array, managing all content layout by yourself.
+You can use this option to access a page like a whole array, managing all content layout by yourself.
-You will store and retrieve the whole page through (de-)serializing an array of a page size.
+You will store and retrieve the whole page through (de-)serializing an array of a page size, using previously shown fixed-size provider (or matching lambdas).
 This scenario can be good enough for large preformed pages (such as archives), which you will read and extract by special algorithms.
 For a random access consider using a common per-record technique - it is much more convinient and pretty fast.

 #### A word about providers

-The complete read-write algorithm will be described below, but keep in mind, that these operations a crucial for performance.
+The complete read-write algorithm will be described below, but keep in mind, that these operations are crucial for performance.
 Avoid of fill and read of a target arrays byte-per-byte, try to access your record as a whole memory block, if you can.
 You can use RecordUtils wrapper upon unsafe operations, or use more modern Span's and Memory's.
 Also you can make internal decisions about record type (which can lead to a serialization to a derived types).

-The same is for size calculating.
+The same is for a size calculating for variable-sized records.
 Every record storing will calculate this size, so avoid heavy operations there.

 ## Additional page features.